magdalenaboch/academic-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- comparative neuroimaing
+- non-invasive comparative neuroimaging
 - social cognition
+- evolution of the social brain
 - visual perception
-- brain evolution

 # Education to show in About widget
 education:
   courses:
   - course: PhD in Psychology
     institution: University of Vienna
     year: ongoing
   - course: MSc in Psychology (summa cum laude)
     institution: University of Vienna
     year: 2017
   - course: BSc in Psychology